AnnaCGeuzebroek/Context-Dependent-Detection/README.md

 For an excellent review on neurally-informed modelling see:

 O’Connell, R.G., Shadlen, M.N., Wong-Lin, K., & Kelly, S.P.
 (2018).
-Bridging Neural and Computational Viewpoints on Perceptual Decision-Making. * Trends in neurosciences.* [link](https://www.sciencedirect.com/science/article/pii/S0166223618301668)
+Bridging Neural and Computational Viewpoints on Perceptual Decision-Making. *Trends in neurosciences*. [link](https://www.sciencedirect.com/science/article/pii/S0166223618301668)

 ## Presentation code
 Code is provided to run a continuous detection version of the random dot motion task were participants continuously monitor a cloud of white, randomly moving dots for intermittent targets defined as a step change from random to coherent upwards dot motion.
 During periods of incoherent motion (0% motion coherence), all dots were randomly displaced to a new location throughout the patch on each frame.
 Coherent dot motion was accomplished by displaying a certain percentage of randomly selected dots in a direction relative to their previous location within each frame.
 Code is depending utilizing Psychtoolbox functions.